christophermagno/christophermagno/Projects/Yelp Analysis/README.md

 * Get total business, total review count, and average rating per price tiers ($, $$, $$$, $$$$)
 * Get user engagement by hour/day of week by checkins
 * Get top categories
+  * Use K-Means clustering to group the ~1300 categories into 12 logical groups.
 * Get top 10 businesses (per region)
 * Evaluate market share distribution to determine which segment dominates